cig0/old_blog/sailing-the-clis-of-system-administration-depths.md

 On the not techy side I enjoy outdoor activities - surf above everything else.
 Love to read and learn from the classics; all praises to Master Lovecraft.
 I believe that thanks to Tex Avery the world is a better place.
 Some day I will learn to play music or draw - I heard that one _has_ to develop at least one of such talents.
 Family, friends, my dogs are first to me.
 Oh and I'm on my way to stop eating animals (•̀ᴗ•́)و ̑̑

 I'm naturally avid about people's stories and creations as they fuel my interest to see the world from unseen - and most of the times pretty much unique - perspectives.
-In my book every work should be the labour of love and passion: only then you can give the best out of you.
+In my book every work should be the labour of love and passion because only then you can give the best out of you.

 <br/>